 When your card statements arrive, check your transaction history and ensure there are no fraudulent transactions.
 Raise them with your bank if there are in a timely manner, and you will usually not be held liable for those charges.

-Step 6: Move On From This Incident
+Step 6: Get Replacements And Move On From This Incident

 Now that you’ve done what you could regarding your lost wallet, learn what you can from the incident and build the right habits in future to prevent future occurrences.

-If you think that despite your best efforts you might lose your wallet again, perhaps due to failing memory, occupational hazard, or simply bad luck, you could increase the chances of finding your lost wallet using devices like the Tile tracker, or purchase the above-mentioned Identity and Wallet Protection Insurance.
+And should you think that despite your best efforts you might lose your wallet again, perhaps due to failing memory, occupational hazard, or simply bad luck, you could increase the chances of finding your lost wallet using devices like the Tile tracker, or purchase the above-mentioned Identity and Wallet Protection Insurance.